abraham-leal/ccloud-schema-exporter/README.md

 Getting the latest snapshot of the state is an expensive operation.
 You can expect about a 2-second increase in sync time.

+#### Feature Requests / Issue Reporting

+This repo tracks feature requests and issues through Github Issues.
+If you'd like to see something fixed that wasn't caught by testing, or you'd like to see a new feature, please feel free to file a Github issue in this repo, I'll review and answer in best effort.

+Additionally, if you'd like to contribute a fix/feature, please feel free to open a PR for review.